Argmaster/pygerber/README.rst

 Package is using third party libraries for low level drawing and mesh creation.

-PyGerber's parser was not mend to be used by package users, but, there are no obstacles preventing you from using it.
-However, stability of the API is not guaranteed between minor releases (I'll do my best to make it stable among patches).
+*PyGerber's parser was not ment to be used by package users, but there are no obstacles preventing you from using it.
+However, stability of the API is not guaranteed between minor releases (I'll do my best to make it stable among patches).*

-PyGerber officially supports only Python 3.9, but it's very likely that 2D rendering is possible on Python 3.7 and 3.8.
-3D rendering is not possible there due to compatibility issues of Blender and Blender's API changes.

 Installation
 ============